mobify/branching-strategy/README.md

 * What to do when a hot fix is required
 * Anything else related to our branching strategy

-### What the document is not:
+### This document is not...

-* Written in stone.
-Pull requests are welcome and we will update this document with lessons learned and improvements as we go
+**Written in stone.** Pull requests welcome!
+We will iterate on this document based on feedback.

-* The one and only way to work on projects.
-There are always certain edge cases where things have to be tweaked, but don't let tweaking become the norm
+**The one true way to work on projects.** There are edgecases and this document does not intent to answer them all.

-* A guide on how to deal with deployment.
-For instance, if you just merged into master and need to revert, this is not a problem we need to deal with in our branching strategy.
-This is dealt with on a team by team basis.
-For example when needing to roll back, with adaptive projects you would revert bundles with Cloud, or with a docker based project, revert to an old artifact.
-This is not something that we deal within our version control system.
+**A guide on deployment or workflows.** Build deployment and workflow stratgies on top of these branching models in a way that best fits your team.

 ## Project Types

 Depending on the type of project, one of two branching strategies is used:

-### 1) Continuous Deployment
+### Continuous Deployment

 Use this strategy for projects where features get deployed as soon as they're ready.

 [Learn more](./continuous-deployment.md)

-### 2) Release Deployment
+### Release Deployment

 Use this strategy for projects where features get bundled into a release and then deployed together.